GL-Li/vimwiki/LunarVim.md

 ## QA =======================================================================

+### QA: how to view the definition of a struct or function and then go back?

+To view the definition, place cursor on the struct or function where it is called and press `gd`.
+To go back to the position, press `Ctrl o`.

 ### QA: how to autoformat code in LunarVim?

 - Add `lvim.format_on_save = true` to `config.lua`.
 Code will be auto-formatted at save.